The metropolitan district of Calderdale includes the towns of:

 The following benefits provide further indications of the number of people in the district with severe ill-health and / or disability:

 - Employment support allowance (ESA), and its predecessor Incapacity benefit, are available to working age people with severe ill-health and / or disability.
-In November 2017 7,870 (7.3%) of Calderdale’s working age residents received ESA (Source: NOMIS DWP WPLS ESA data set accessed 29 June 2018);
+In February 2018 7,470 (6%) of Calderdale’s working age residents received ESA.
+(Sources: NOMIS DWP WPLS ESA data set and ONS 2017 MYE.
+Accessed on 22nd August 2018);

 - Disability living allowance (DLA), and its successor Personal independence payment (PIP), are non-means tested benefits that aim to help people up to the age of 65 with some of the mobility and care costs of long term illness and disability.
 DLA cases are gradually being transferred to PIP via an assessment process.

-In November 2017 there 12,023 (7%) Calderdale residents aged up to 65 in receipt of DLA or PIP: of these 6,560 were DLA claimants and 5,463 were PIP claimants (Data sources: NOMIS DWP WPLS DLA data, DWP Stat xplore PIP Claims data, ONS 2017 Mid year population estimates; all accessed 29 June 2018);
+In February 2018 there were 9,716 (5.7%) Calderdale residents aged up to 65 in receipt of DLA or PIP.
+Of these, 3,910 were DLA claimants and 5,806 were PIP claimants.
+(Data sources: NOMIS DWP WPLS DLA data, DWP Stat xplore PIP Claims data, ONS 2017 Mid year population estimates.
+All accessed on 22nd August 2018);

 - Attendance Allowance is a non-means tested benefit paid to people aged 65 years old and over who are severely disabled.
-In November 2017 4,296 (11%) people aged 65 years old and over were entitled to Attendance Allowance (Sources: DWP Stat-Xplore, ONS 2017 Mid year population estimates, both accessed 29 June 2018).
+In November 2017 4,253 (11%) people aged 65 years old and over were entitled to Attendance Allowance.
+(Sources: DWP Stat-Xplore, ONS 2017 Mid year population estimates.
+Both accessed on 22nd August 2018).

 Tables 5a and 5b, and Figure 2 show how the age profile in Calderdale has changed between 1991 and 2017.
 There have been small changes for most age groups with larger increases in older age groups: